-- Options are adjusted for stock splits. - After an n-for-m stock split, the strike price is only m/n times its previous value, and the number of shares covered by one contract becomes n/m times its previous value. - Exchange-traded stock options are adjusted for stock dividends. - Options are assumed to be unprotected.
+- Options are adjusted for stock splits. - After an n-for-m stock split, m shares become n shares. - Accordingly, the strike price is only m/n times its previous value, and the number of shares covered by one contract becomes n/m times its previous value. - Exchange-traded stock options are adjusted for stock dividends. - We assume options are unprotected.